menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Dubberly is generally considered to be a blue-collar town.
-42.69% of the Dubberly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Dubberly is a village of professionals, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Dubberly who work in healthcare (14.04%), management occupations (14.04%), and office and administrative support (6.43%).
+Dubberly is a blue-collar town, with 46.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Dubberly is a village of construction workers and builders, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Dubberly who work in healthcare (11.98%), management occupations (11.98%), and sales jobs (6.59%).

 Also of interest is that Dubberly has more people living here who work in computers and math than 95% of the places in the US.